kyle2277/C-Permutation-Matrix-Encryption/README.md

 ### Single Threaded Benchmark
 In order to determine the runtime proportion of each section, I ran control tests for both fixed-dimension and variable-dimension encryption.
-The following table is the result of the fixed-dimension test.
+Table 1 is the result of the fixed-dimension test.
 Specifically, a single pass of single-threaded encryption on the test file using a permutation matrix dimension of 4096.
-The command ran:
+The test command:

-    $ ./fontblanc Constitution.pdf -e -D 4096 -k fookeybar
+    ~$ ./fontblanc Constitution.pdf -e -D 4096 -k fookeybar

 | Measured Section | Time (ms) | Proportion of Runtime (%) |
 | :-------------- | :-------: | :----------: |